Phytoplancton/Mycelium/README.md

 ### Rules
 - Players alternately place dots ('spores') in their color
-- Spores must remain a minimum distance
+- Spores must maintain a minimum distance
 - Spores that are close to each other connect
 - Connections between own spores score 1 point each
 - If one player has 7 points more than his opponent, he wins

 ### How to play
+- Place spores with Space
--
+- Navigate with the mouse
+- Use the Arrow-keys to shift the board